Close

 What you need to know

-It is important that the time and billing software used automatically generates invoices that incorporate the LEDES format according to the specifications of the client.
+The time and billing software used automatically must generate invoices that incorporate the LEDES format according to the specifications of the client.
 Ensure that the task codes used for each billing entry come from the UTBMS.
 Invoices will need to be created in the LEDES format and uploaded to the third-party administrator’s site (TPA).
 There are several TPAs and different clients may use different TPAs.

-Review the LEDES pre-bills very carefully prior to submitting them to avoid rejections:
+Review the LEDES pre-bills very carefully before submitting them to avoid rejections:

-• No block billing.
-Each task needs to be its own entry.
+• No block billing: Each task needs to be its own entry.
 For example, the attorney spends an hour on a telephone conference with the client(L106) and revises the complaint(L103) based on the conversation.
-In a pdf invoice to a client, the attorney might include both tasks together as one entry.
-In LEDES billing each task would need to be a separate entry with the hour broken down to accurately reflect the time spent on each task.
+In a PDF invoice to a client, the attorney might include both tasks together as one entry.
+In LEDES billing each task would need to be a separate entry with the hour broken down to reflect the time spent on each task accurately.

-• No clerical tasks.
-Paralegals need to ensure their entries make it clear that the tasks performed are substantive in nature that could not be performed by a legal secretary.
+• No clerical tasks: Paralegals need to ensure their entries make it clear that the tasks performed are substantive in nature and could not be performed by a legal secretary.

-• Task description is not provided.
-For example, task entry: L106 telephone conference with client – 0.4.
+• Task description is not provided: For example, task entry: L106 telephone conference with client – 0.4.
 No description is provided.
-Instead enter L106 telephone conference with client discussing changes/additions needed in the complaint.
+Instead, enter L106 telephone conference with the client to discuss changes/additions needed in the complaint.

-Once the invoice is uploaded, the TPA will automatically analyze the invoices looking for errors.
-At this stage the invoice will be accepted or rejected.
+Once the invoice is uploaded, the TPA will automatically analyze the invoices, looking for errors.
+At this stage, the invoice will be accepted or rejected.
 Acceptance does not mean approval.
-There are a variety of reasons an invoice will be rejected at this stage including, timekeepers have not been added to the TPA’s system, the rates billed do not match the accepted rates, invoice dates are incorrect, or UTBMS codes are missing.
+There are various reasons an invoice will be rejected at this stage including, timekeepers have not been added to the TPA’s system, the rates billed do not match the accepted rates, invoice dates are incorrect, or UTBMS codes are missing.

 Conclusion